ajabreu100/student-project/README.md

 ### Analysis process

-In the data analysis process phase, we performed tasks such as:
+In the data analysis process phase, I performed tasks such as:
 1. Loading necessary libraries and importing the data from a CSV file
 2. Printing the first few rows of the data for an initial inspection
 3. Printing summary statistics for all columns to understand the data distribution